Lock Haven, Pennsylvania: Parks and recreation

 The city has 14 municipal parks and playgrounds ranging in size from the 0.75 acre Triangle Park in downtown to the 80 acre Douglas H. Peddie Memorial Park along Route 120.
 Fields maintained by the city accommodate baseball for the Pony League, Little League, and Junior League and softball for the Youth Girls League and for adults.
 In 1948, a team from the city won the Little League World Series.
 In 2011, the Keystone Little League based in Lock Haven advanced to the Little League World Series and placed third in the United States, drawing record crowds.
 Hanna Park includes tennis courts, and Hoberman Park includes a skate park.
 The Lock Haven City Beach, on the Susquehanna River, offers water access, a sand beach, and a bath house.
 In conjunction with the school district, the city sponsors a summer recreation program.

 A 25 mi trail hike and run, the Bald Eagle Mountain Megatransect, took place annually near Lock Haven until it was replaced in 2016 by a similar event, the 27 mi Boulder Beast.
 The local branch of the Young Men's Christian Association (YMCA) offers a wide variety of recreational programs to members, and the Clinton Country Club maintains a private 18-hole golf course in Mill Hall.

-Government and Politics
+Government and politics

 Lock Haven has a council–manager form of government.
 The council, the city's legislative body, consists of six members and a mayor, each serving a four-year term.
 The council sets policy, and the city manager oversees day-to-day operations.
-The mayor is Joel Long, whose term expires in 2024.
+The mayor is Joel Long, whose term expires in 2028.
 The manager is Gregory J. Wilson.
 Lock Haven is the county seat of Clinton County and houses county offices, courts, and the county library.
 Three elected commissioners serving four-year terms manage the county government.
-Miles Kessinger, Jeffrey Snyder, and Angela Harding have terms running from 2020 through 2023.
+James Russo, Jeffrey Snyder, and Angela Harding have terms running through 2028.

 Stephanie Borowicz, a Republican, represents the 76th District, which includes Lock Haven, in the Pennsylvania House of Representatives.
 Cris Dush, a Republican, represents Lock Haven as part of the 25th District of the Pennsylvania State Senate.
+Democrat John Fetterman and Republican Dave McCormick represent Pennsylvania in the United States Senate.
+Glenn Thompson, a Republican, represents Pennsylvania's 15th congressional district, including Lock Haven, in the United States House of Representatives.